 UR.3.8.
 Minimum Load for Weighing Livestock. - A scale with scale divisions greater than 2 kg (5 lb) shall not be used for weighing net loads smaller than 500 d.
-(Amended 1989)

-- UR.3.9.
-Use of Manual Weight Entries.
-Manual gross or net weight entries are permitted for use in the following applications only: - (a) when a point-of-sale system interfaced with a scale is giving credit for a weighed item; - (b) when an item is pre-weighed on a legal for trade scale and marked with the correct net weight; - (c) when a device or system is generating labels for standard weight packages; - (d) when postal scales or weight classifiers are generating manifests for packages to be picked up at a later time;or - (e) when livestock and vehicle scale systems generate weight tickets to correct erroneous tickets.
-(Added 1992) (Amended 2000 and 2004) - UR.3.10.
-Dynamic Monorail Weighing Systems.
-When the value of d is different from the value of e, the commercial transaction must be based on e.
-(Added 1999)
+UR.3.9.
+Use of Manual Weight Entries. - Manual gross or net weight entries are permitted for use in the following applications only when:

+- (a) a point-of-sale system interfaced with a scale is giving credit for a weighed item; - (b) an item is pre-weighed on a legal for trade scale and marked with the correct net weight; - (c) a device or system is generating labels for standard weight packages; - (d) postal scales or weight classifiers are generating manifests for packages to be picked up at a later time; or - (e) livestock and vehicle scale systems generate weight tickets to correct erroneous tickets.

+UR.3.10.
+Dynamic Monorail Weighing Systems. - When the value of d is different from the value of e, the commercial transaction must be based on e.